The plane turned sideways and people screamed: Passenger recalls last moments before Sask. crash

 "Everyone was trapped on my side [of the plane]," Laurent said, more than 13 hours after the incident.
 "I crawled over the seat, because the aisle was all crushed.
 There was no aisle because it was all bent together."

-Helen Laurent said she initially thought the plane was going through some bad turbulence but realized it was much worse when the people started screaming.
+Helen Laurent said she initially thought the plane was going through some bad turbulence but realized it was much worse when passengers started screaming.

 "To tell you the truth, I don't know what happened.
 It was just like a dream," she said.